RinUnderscore/Windows-To-Linux/README.md

 # Windows-To-Linux
 WTL (Beta) allows you to use Linux Functions in Windows Powershell/Command Prompt Terminal

 This is still in BETA and will not work (yet).
+When it is finished, it will be an runable EXE file.

 ## Version
 Currently, this is Version 0.1.2a of WTL.
 There are no instalations of WTL currently.